-SELF-STUDY IDEAS: Building on the general description of the curriculum in Standard 5.135, the school might show here how its curricular design attends specifically to the items detailed in this standard.
+SELF-STUDY IDEAS: Building on the general description of the curriculum in Standard 5.13, the school might show here how its curricular design attends specifically to the items detailed in this standard.
 For example, the self-study might discuss what the school understands as "appropriate training" for research methods, including how particular research methods are selected, how students are introduced to the selected methods (whether through required coursework or other means), and what personnel (such as librarians or faculty from other departments) are involved in this work.
 The self-study might describe the program's language requirement, including which languages are required (and why) and how competency is assessed.
-The self-study might also describe the efforts the school makes to equip PhD/ThD students to be effective teachers, including any curricular (e.g., courses on pedagogy), co-curricular (e.g., workshops or training activities), or practicum opportunities (e.g., mentored teaching experiences) - noting whether these are required or optional for students - and might also discuss other areas of intentional focus that are highlighted within the degree program (such as ones that would enable graduates to thrive in professions outside of traditional faculty roles).
+The selfstudy might also describe the efforts the school makes to equip PhD/ThD students to be effective teachers, including any curricular (e.g., courses on pedagogy), co-curricular (e.g., workshops or training activities), or practicum opportunities (e.g., mentored teaching experiences) - noting whether these are required or optional for students - and might also discuss other areas of intentional focus that are highlighted within the degree program (such as ones that would enable graduates to thrive in professions outside of traditional faculty roles).
 The self-study might also describe the program's expectations related to comprehensive examinations, doctoral dissertation, and oral defense, including how the school evaluates the effectiveness of these elements in preparing doctoral students for their future work.
+If the PhD/ThD shares courses with any other degree program, the self-study demonstrates how the school ensures that coursework for PhD/ThD students is at an appropriate academic level and effectively supports the goals of the degree program.